MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 FIDO2 security keys enable phishing-resistant authentication.
 They can replace weak credentials with strong hardware-backed public/private-key credentials that can't be reused, replayed, or shared across services.
 Security keys support shared device scenarios, allowing you to carry your credential with you and safely authenticate on any supported device.

 In Microsoft Entra ID Authentication methods policy, administrators can enforce attestation for FIDO2 security keys.
-When **Enforce attestation** is set to **Yes**, Microsoft requires additional metadata from FIDO2 security keys that are being registered with the tenant.
+When **Enforce attestation** is set to **Yes**, Microsoft requires extra metadata from FIDO2 security keys that are registered with the tenant.
 As a vendor, your FIDO2 security key is usable when attestation is enforced, if the following requirements are met.

 >[!NOTE]
 >Microsoft Entra ID does not support third-party passkey providers on desktop and mobile devices yet.